Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 ### Deployment flags

 These affect the deployment workflow.
-The included Travis configuration file already takes care of them.
+The included CI configuration file already takes care of them.

 |Variable|Type|Contents|
 |---|---|---|